London & Normandy

-2021 marks the 77th anniversary of D-Day and Twynhams Tours are hosting a special remembrance tour to commemorate this monumental event in world history.
-Commencing in the UK, this inclusive seven-night tour will visit strategically important sites including a private guided tour of Southwick House, and dinner on HMS Belfast, an original D-Day warship.
+2022 marks the 78th anniversary of D-Day and Twynhams Tours are hosting a special remembrance D-Day Tour from June 1st-8th to commemorate this monumental event in world history.
+Commencing in the UK, this inclusive seven-night tour will visit strategically important sites including a private guided tour and dinner on HMS Belfast, an original D-Day warship.

-A unique, engaging, informative and relaxing tour which includes charming hotels, premium transfers, hand-picked restaurants and knowledgeable guides.
+A unique, engaging, informative and relaxing tour which includes charming hotels, premium transfers in our own Mercedes-Benz luxury mini-coaches, hand-picked restaurants and knowledgeable tour guides.
 This is an event that no military history enthusiast will want to miss.

 "Soldiers, Sailors, and Airmen of the Allied Expeditionary Force:

 You are about to embark upon the Great Crusade, toward which we have striven these many months.

 The eyes of the world are upon you.
 The hopes and prayers of liberty-loving people everywhere march with you.

 In company with our brave Allies and brothers-in-arms on other Fronts you will bring about the destruction of the German war machine, the elimination of Nazi tyranny over oppressed peoples of Europe, and security for ourselves in a free world.

 Your task will not be an easy one.
 Your enemy is well trained, well equipped, and battle-hardened.
 He will fight savagely.